 The learning and teaching methods include:

-• Lectures (30 hours): Powerpoint presentations and discussion (including some problem solving)
+• Lectures: Powerpoint presentations and discussion (including some problem solving)

-• Tutorials (4 h total): discussion of pre-set and of unknown questions
+• Tutorials: discussion of pre-set and of unknown questions

-• Practical (laboratory) sessions (6 x 6 h and 6 x 1 h of pre-lab lectures): Experimental work on topics including spectrometric analysis, determination of thermodynamic parameters and investigation of reaction kinetics.
+• Practical (laboratory) sessions (and associated pre-lab lectures): Experimental work on topics including spectrometric analysis, determination of thermodynamic parameters and investigation of reaction kinetics.